jackrobertscott/authpack-client-190806/docs/api/memberships.md

 ## Count memberships

-Used to count a group of memberships.
+Used to count a workspace of memberships.

 ```ts
 authenticator.memberships.count()